shopsys/shopsys/docs/frontend/basic-design-styleguide.md

 ## Installation for already running project based on Shopsys Framework
 You need to have Shopsys Framework installed in developer mode according to our [Installation Guide](../installation/installation-guide.md)

-1) run `php phing grunt` so you have all your styles compiled
+1) run `npm run dev` so you have all your styles compiled
 2) open http://127.0.0.1:8000/_styleguide file in browser to see your styleguide

 ### How to add new section to styleguide